 SIGAR's Investigations Directorate conducts criminal and civil investigations relating to programs and operations supported with U.S. reconstruction dollars.
 It prevents and detects waste, fraud, and abuse through criminal prosecutions, civil actions, forfeitures, monetary recoveries, and suspensions and debarments.

 SIGAR has offices in Kabul and various other locations throughout Afghanistan.
 SIGAR's Forward Operations is responsible for all SIGAR personnel in Afghanistan.
-SIGAR deploys auditors, inspectors, and investigations on long-term tours to Afghanistan.
-SIGAR also regularly sends auditors, inspectors, and investigators from its Arlington, VA., headquarters to oversee various aspects of the reconstruction in Afghanistan.
+SIGAR deploys auditors, inspectors, and investigators on long-term tours to Afghanistan.
+SIGAR also regularly sends auditors, inspectors, and investigators from its Arlington, VA, headquarters on temporary assignments to Afghanistan to oversee various aspects of the reconstruction effort.

 SIGAR submits a Quarterly Report to Congress as required by its enabling legislation.
 The Quarterly Report to Congress summarizes SIGAR's audits and investigative activities.
 The report also provides an overview of reconstruction activities in Afghanistan and includes a detailed statement of all obligations, expenditures, and revenues associated with reconstruction.